-Ontario's agri-food sector is one of the province's leading industries, contributing \$47 billion to the economy and employing more than 860,400 people.
-For Ontario farmers, these 52,000 operations are their business, as well as where they live and raise their families.
+Ontario's agri-food sector is one of the province's leading industries, contributing \$50 billion to the economy and employing over 871,000 people.
+For Ontario farmers, these nearly 50,000 operations are their business, their home, and a place to raise their family.